tropy/tropy/README.md

 -------------------
 Install the latest version of [Node.js][]
-(at least the version that ships with the current [Electron][] release) and all requirements needed to use [node-gyp][] on your platform.
+(at least the version that ships with the current [Electron][] release) and all dependencies required to use [node-gyp][] on your platform.

-Finally, clone this [repository][] and install all of Tropy's dependencies:
+Clone this [repository][] and install Tropy's dependencies:

     $ npm install
     $ npm run rebuild -- --force

-To test that everything is set up correctly, run:
+To test that everything works, run:

     $ npm test